First mention of a guild of merchants in Bristol.

 The Dolphin School opens and joins CGS Trust.

-The Kingfisher School joins CGS Trust; Bristol & Bath Regional Capital is launched.
+The Kingfisher School joins CGS Trust; and Bristol & Bath Regional Capital is launched.

 Fairlawn Primary School opens and, with Bannerman Road Community Academy, joins CGS Trust.

-The Cote Charity opens Griffiths House; Barton Hill Academy joins CGS Trust; Merchants’ Academy Trust is established; Venturers’ Academy opens and is granted approval for a new-build, purpose-built school, due to be completed in 2020.
+The Cote Charity opens Griffiths House; Barton Hill Academy joins CGS Trust; Merchants’ Academy Trust is established; and Venturers’ Academy opens and is granted approval for a new-build, purpose-built school.